 I’ll be honest, up until a few years ago, I had never before tried Tom Kha Soup (Thai coconut soup) in my life.
 I’d never even heard of it!
 At that point, the extent of my Asian cuisine experiences had been sushi, Chinese food, pad thai, and Mongolian beef at PF Changs (lol).
 Maybe kimchi and Korean BBQ?

-SO…a few years ago, I went to dinner with friends to a nearby Thai place.
+A few years ago, I went to dinner with friends at a nearby Thai place.
 My friend ordered Tom Kha Soup and not knowing what it was, I tried it.
 OMG.
 IT WAS DELICIOUS.
 A little sour, yet spicy.
 Creamy because of the coconut milk.
 Flavorful from all the spices and veggies.
 YUM.
 I had wanted to remake this Tom Kha Soup ever since that day but I never got around to it.

 What is Tom Kha Soup?